JonRider/home-automation/README.md

 # home-automation
-An application for WebIOpi on the Raspberry pi for home automation These are the changes I just made.
+An application for WebIOPi on the Raspberry pi for home automation
-And now I made some more.